The Post-Modern Road to Serfdom?

 One problem with Rush and other conservatives, especially when they defend free markets, is that they argue for Grover’s "leave us alone" coalition yet also want America to be Reagan’s city on a hill.
 Libertarians as such cannot love any country.
 Free markets are by definition not patriotic, let alone American.

-We are reminded again of Lincoln’s admonition that successful politics requires the combination of duty and self-interest.
+.
 See his Springfield speech, on Dred Scott, June 26, 1857, third paragraph from the end.